Fractured US House Republicans to try again to elect a leader

 By David Morgan, Moira Warburton and Makini Brice

-WASHINGTON, Oct 19 (Reuters) - Republicans in the U.S. House of Representatives will hold a third vote to elect a speaker on Thursday, in an attempt to overcome divisions that have immobilized the leaderless chamber for 16 days.
+WASHINGTON, Oct 19 (Reuters) - Republicans in the U.S. House of Representatives will hold a third vote to elect a speaker on Thursday, in an attempt to overcome divisions that have immobilized the leaderless chamber for more than two weeks.

 Hardline conservative Jim Jordan will seek the chamber's approval for the third day in a row, after twice failing to secure the necessary 217 votes.